szczyglis-dev/py-gpt/README.md

 - supports multiple models: `GPT4` and `GPT3`
 - handles and stores full context of the conversation (short-term memory)
+- adds access to the Internet for GPT via Google Custom Search API and Wikipedia API
+- includes voice synthesis using Microsoft Azure Text-to-Speech API
 - stores the history of contexts with the ability to return to previous context (long-term memory)
 - allows you to easily manage prompts with handly editable presets